 Applicants must have a working knowledge of at least one of the Organization's official languages (English, French or Spanish).

-Internships are offered for periods of two weeks to a maximum of two months.
+Internships are offered for periods of two weeks to a maximum of three months.
 Starting dates are at the beginning of the month and mid-month.

 Location and hours

-While at IMO, interns reside in the Maritime Knowledge Centre (MKC).
+While at IMO, interns are based in the Maritime Knowledge Centre (MKC).
 Interns are expected to follow the working hours of the Organization and to be present between 9:00 am and 5:30 weekdays.

 Interns are responsible for obtaining and financing the necessary visas or other documents for entering the United Kingdom.
 The Organization will not assist in these processes.